Marcus Silcock

 Chimps and Bonobos

 I am taking an online creative non-fiction workshop, with some terrific folks from Atlanta and the U.K. Taught by Amy (McDaniel) Robinson.
-It is part of The Art of Everyone and Studio Friend.
-Composing the Self and the World.
-I am remembering the importance of community.
-No one an island.
-Etc. Readings and prompts and… Read more
+It is part of The Art of Everyone… Read more.

 -